AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/put-it-all-together.md

 Once you make sure everything has been tested and is working properly, you are ready to push your code updates to a centralized Git repository in Cloud Manager.

 After the updates have been uploaded to Cloud Manager, they can be deployed to AEM as a Cloud Service using Cloud Manager's CI/CD pipeline.

-## The AEM SDK {#the-aem-sdk}

-The AEM SDK is composed of the following artifacts:

-* The Quickstart jar - an executable jar file that can be used to set up both an author and a publish instance
-* Dispatcher tools - the Dispatcher module and its dependencies for Windows and UNIX based systems
-* Java API Jar - The Java Jar/Maven Dependency that exposes all allowed Java APIs that can be used to develop against AEM as as Cloud Service.
-Formerly referred to as the Uberjar
-* Javadoc jar - the javadocs for the Java API jar

 ## What's Next {#what-is-next}